peardox/Trivial/README.md

 ### Press the spacebar while it's running

-This project is Lazarus, command-like and build-tool friendly
+This project is Lazarus, Castle Editor and build-tool friendly

 ##### To compile with Lazarus (the only option for MacOS)